Poally/Poally/README.md

 👋 Hi, I’m Sadudee Poaliwat or you can call me Oak.
-I'm an QA Engineer for over a year, so my work is not 100% with coding.
+I'm an QA Engineer for almost two years.
+Indeed, my work is not 100% invloved with coding.
-So this Github is created for my sandbox in purpose of learning new things
+So this Github is created as my sandbox in purpose of learning new things.

-🚧Learning Projects
--React (in progress)
--cypress (95% done)
+🚧What am I learning
+-cypress.io
+-flutter
+-penetration testing
 -and more to come

-You can reach me by email: SadudeePoaliwat@gmail.com P.S.
-I have some doodle instagram, you can check it out at IG: @els.doodle
+You can reach me out by email: SadudeePoaliwat@gmail.com P.S.
+I do some doodle on instagram, you can check it out at IG: @els.doodle

 <!---